benjaminheng/knowledge-base/content/building-a-bike.md

 - TODO: look into price difference between 10 speed and 11 speed groupsets.
 11 speed is definitely overkill for SG, but if it's not too much more expensive I might go for that.
 Otherwise I'll stick to 10 speed.
+- Not sure if I should be concerned about toe overlap.
+Seems to be a common complaint about the Surly CC/Straggler.

 ## Unorganized info dump